It's a meaningful night but doesn't have to be an expensive one.

 You can save money by renting, but do some searching and you’ll find places like Men’s Wearhouse rent out prom tuxes for as little as $60.

-Article last modified on December 9, 2015.
+Article last modified on November 29, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: 6 ways to go big and still save on prom - AMP.
+Mobile users may also access the AMP Version: Going to Prom on a Budget - AMP.